How Winter Affects Your Doors and Windows

 Some materials such as wood can be greatly affected by the temperature and humidity brought about by the winter weather.
 Wooden window frames and doors tend to shrink in extreme cold while they can warp or bow in extreme humidity.
 This can be avoided by frequently treating the material with paint or sealer.
 However, for better convenience, choose other options such as PVC and aluminum windows as they don’t experience the same degree of distortion.

-Whether you’re looking for an excellent window contractor or roofer in the area, ARCH Exteriors, LLC is the only name you can trust.
+Whether you’re looking for an excellent window contractor or professional roofer in the area, ARCH Exteriors, LLC is the only name you can trust.
 Call us today at (877) 214-2831 or online through our contact form!